 Glass Skin is represented by “the glow” that every skincare fanatic is trying to achieve.
 In fact, some beauty products are described as Miracle Glow Milk, implying that the use of the product will rapidly bring you closer to achieving Glowing Skin.
 The faces of all Korean Skincare brands represent what they call glass skin.

 Korean Skin Care Regime

 By extensive skincare regimens, we really mean exhaustive, yet comprehensive routines that produce real results if applied correctly.
 The ten steps commence with double cleansing that makes up for step one: oil-based cleaning and step two: water-based cleansing to ensure squeaky clean skin.
 To take the cleansing to another level in step three: exfoliating to remove impurities in clogged pores and dead skin cells.
+This step can be swapped out for a chemical peel once a month.
 Followed by step four: a toner to even out the pH level of your skin, followed by step five: an essence to provide the skin that extra bit of nutrition that usually contains fermented ingredients if produced by a Korean Brand.

 Then comes step six, a treatment serum to address skin concerns such as dryness or acne.
 The seventh step is the iconic Korean Mask sheet that boosts the skin closer to its goals by treating the face with a 20-minute application.
 Step eight takes care of the eye area which holds extreme importance given this is the area that ages first.
 In step nine, the routine gets locked in with a moisturizer and is followed by the tenth and most vital step: Sunscreen, the number one anti-aging measure according to Korean women.